GFenixxxG/Shooter/README.md

 # Shooter
-Copy PVZ from by pygame
+parody PVZ from by pygame